Chart Color Schemes

 Beaumaris has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

 Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified ten projects likely to affect the region.
-Notable projects include 165-167 Tramway Parade Townhouses, Beaumaris Concourse Placemaking Project, Beaulieu Beachfront Apartments, and Beaumaris Art Group Studios Renewal.
+AreaSearch identified ten projects likely affecting the area.
+Notable ones are 165-167 Tramway Parade Townhouses, Beaumaris Concourse Placemaking Project, Beaulieu Beachfront Apartments, and Beaumaris Art Group Studios Renewal.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.